pollygot/dev.pollygot.com/docs/pidgeon/mailgun.md

   "payload": {
     // Required
     "to": "",        // {string} A comma separated list of email addresses "from": "",      // {string} The email address you are sending from.
-Can include a name: <Display Name> email@address.com "subject": "",   // {string} The email subject "text": "",      // {string} The email content
+Can include a name: Display Name <email@address.com>
+    "subject": "",   // {string} The email subject "text": "",      // {string} The email content

     // Optional
-    "recipient-variables": "",  // [{string}] A set of key:value pairs for mail merge.
+    "recipientVariables": "",  // [{object}] A set of key:value pairs for mail merge.
 See mail merge example below }
 }
 ```

 ## Mail merge

-If you need to send custom text for each email, you can use `recipient-variables`.
+If you need to send custom text for each email, you can use `recipientVariables`

 For example: